 Drafting Note: All revisions shown in this section are in comparison to Section 11 in VM-21.

-Section 2.F states that the aggregate reserve shall be allocated to the contracts falling within the scope of these requirements.
+Section 3.F states that the aggregate reserve shall be allocated to the contracts falling within the scope of these requirements.
 That allocation should be done for both the pre- and post-reinsurance ceded reserves.
+Contracts that have passed the stochastic exclusion test as defined in Section 7.B will not be included in the allocation of the aggregate reserve.
+For the purpose of this section, if a contract does not have a cash surrender value, then the cash surrender value is assumed to be zero.

+Contracts for which the Deterministic Certification Option is elected in Section 7.E are intended to use the methodology described in this section to allocate aggregate reserves in excess of the cash surrender value to individual contracts.

 The contract-level reserve for each contract shall be the sum of the following: